How is Zeffy free?

 3. Host additional fundraising activities

-Consider making the tricky tray raffle part of a larger fundraising event, such as a gala or dinner.
+Consider making the tricky tray fundraisers part of a larger fundraising event, such as a gala or dinner.
 This approach can enhance the overall experience, attract a wider audience, and potentially increase donations by offering multiple ways for attendees to contribute.

 4. Socialize with your guests